Low-Cost-Dronemag/Arduino-Mag/README.md

 # Sensor Wiring

-Figure () depicts the wiring diagram.
+The figure below depicts the wiring diagram.
 The ethernet shield is plugged into the top of the Arduino, and we use the following connections.

 DRV425EVM (with the bottom pin as pin 1) <br />
 1 -> 5v <br />